- Scientific name: Cetorhinus maximus

 - Feeds on: Plankton

 Basking shark are not aggressive and often make no attempt to move away from boats or divers, meaning that people can easily observe them.
 In some areas this can provide a boost to tourism people can view basking sharks from a boat and divers can swim alongside this species.
+In July 2020 a four and a half metre (15ft) basking shark had to be euthanised after beaching itself on a shallow beach in Filey Bay, Yorkshire.
+Lifeboat crews had tried to get the shark back out to sea but were unsuccessful.

 Behaviour and Feeding

 Little is known about the breeding cycle of basking shark.
 Basking sharks are thought to need to be around ten years old before they can reproduce.
 Breeding takes place in summer with eggs develop inside of the female, with gestation taking up to three years.
 Young basking shark are between four and six feet in length when they are born.
+In 2018 new research was produced by an innovative tagging system for basking sharks which suggested that basking sharks may gather in Scottish waters to mate.

 Basking Shark – Mistaken for a Sea Monster

 The washed up and decomposed carcasses of basking sharks have long been mistaken for sea serpents or used as evidence for the existence of sea creatures which are either extinct or have never existed.
-The picture above is from Harper’s Weekly from 24th October, 1868 and shows the carcass of a massive fish washed up near New York.
+The picture above is from Harper’s Weekly from 24th October 1868 and shows the carcass of a massive fish washed up near New York.
 Originally thought to be a sea monster or serpent it is now believed to have been a basking shark.
 The scale between the creature and people is accurate, although it is unknown why the artist added reptile-like rear legs.
-One theory is that the carcass was partially decomposed when it was washed up, and the artist used creative licence to add a massive dorsal fin, larger eye and simply guessed that the remains of the rear fins were once a pair of legs.
+One theory is that the carcass was partially decomposed when it was washed up, and the artist used creative licence to add a huge dorsal fin, larger eye and simply guessed that the remains of the rear fins were once a pair of legs.

 Another famous case of a discovered sea monster, now thought to be basking shark carcass is the Zuiyo-Maru case from 1977.
-In April of that year the Japanese fishing vessel the Zuiyo-Maru was trawling off the coast of New Zealand.
+In April of that year, the Japanese fishing vessel the Zuiyo-Maru was trawling off the coast of New Zealand.
 On hauling the nets on board the fishermen were shocked to find a 33ft long, 4000lb carcass of what appeared to be a prehistoric sea monster.
 The remains of the creature were hoisted into the air for examination, but the captain refused to allow it to be taken back to shore, due to its size, smell and the fact that it would spoil the rest of the catch if it was put in the hold.
 However, one crew member took five photographs and some tissue samples before the carcass was dumped back into the sea.
 Once the photographs were made public a great deal of interest was generated, with many people believing the corpse was that of a plesiosaur – an aquatic dinosaur believed to have died out at the end of the Cretaceous period, sixty-five million years ago.
 Several eminent Japanese scientists backed up this theory.
 Realising the potential importance of the carcass the trawler company instructed their crews to re-trawl the area where it had been dumped into the sea, but they were unable to recover it.
-However, the following year a team of Japanese scientists from the Tokyo University of Marine Science and and Technology carried out a report which cast serious doubt on the plesiosaur theory.
-They pointed out that the body was the same size and porportions of a basking shark, and that basking shark were known to decompose in such as way that the main body rots away leaving the pectoral and pelvic fins and upper head area, leaving a carcass which superficially looks like the remains of a plesiosaur.
+However, the following year a team of Japanese scientists from the Tokyo University of Marine Science and Technology carried out a report which cast serious doubt on the plesiosaur theory.
+They pointed out that the body was the same size and proportions of a basking shark, and that basking shark were known to decompose in such a way that the main body rots away leaving the pectoral and pelvic fins and upper head area, leaving a carcass which superficially looks like the remains of a plesiosaur.
 Today the Zuiyo-Maru case is widely thought to be explained by being the remains of a basking shark.